SESAME-Synchrotron/CCD/docs/source/Control.rst

             response = handle_command(command)
             print(response)

-        # Stop the server (optional)
-        # server.server_socket.close()

 Usage
 .....
-To start the server, run the script with the desired host and port:
+To start the server, run the script with the desired host and port:C

 .. code-block:: python